materialsproject/pymatgen-db/docs_rst/builders.rst

 The central idea of the incremental building implementation is that any builder can be run in "incremental mode".
-When this happens, any QueryEngine objects are replaced transparently by equivalent objects that track their last position, of class :class:`matgendb.builders.incr.TrackedQueryEngine`, which is documented in module :mod:`matgendb.builders.incr`.
+When this happens, any QueryEngine objects are replaced transparently by equivalent objects that track their last position, of class :class:`pymatgen.db.builders.incr.TrackedQueryEngine`, which is documented in module :mod:`pymatgen.db.builders.incr`.
 This tracking can be controlled, if necessary, with the instance variable ``tracking`` on the TrackedQueryEngine class.